metruzanca/convergence-wiki/content/starting-classes/Volcanist.md

 ### Runes
-- faint: just outside Caelem ruins
+- Faint: In the chests by the shack to the north of [[Caelem Ruins]].
-- shimmering: Caelem ruins
+- Shimmering: In the chest behind the Pumpkin Head boss in the [[Caelem Ruins]] Basement.
-- glowing: Volcano manor
+- Glowing: Volcano manor
-- shining: given by tanith after killing Juno
+- Shining: given by Tanith after killing Juno
-- radiant: found after defeating Theodorix
+- Radiant: found after defeating Theodorix